awaisj14/BipCo/README.md

 # BOUDREAU-PINSONNEAULT et al. SCENIC and scVelo scRNA-seq analysis of reprogrammed Muller glia

-We hope you find the explanations of the code easy to understand, we have included the explanations for a novice in bioinformatics as we were once when we started doing this analysis.
+We hope you find the explanations of the code easy to understand, we have included the explanations for a novice in bioinformatics as we once were when we started doing this analysis.
 We would love feedback on how we can improve and any issues you might be facing.
 Thank you for your time!

 1) scRNA-seq RNA-velocity

 We first used cellranger (the program created by 10x Genomics to align and count raw reads per cell with a genome) to generate the matrix files from our fastq files.
+For installation, follow this guide (https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/installation).
 This will generate a folder containing the .bam files, matrix.mtx, barcodes.tsv and features.tsv files among others.

 Once you have this folder, the next step is to run Velocyto on your cellranger processed folder.
 We used the python version: http://velocyto.org/velocyto.py/tutorial/index.html.

 Side note: The hardest thing to setup are the installations/dependencies and 'environment' for your software (which in this case will be Velocyto).
-Since velocyto is run on linux based environments, you would first have to setup linux on your pc.
+Since velocyto code is run on linux based environments, you would first have to setup linux on your pc.
 One way is to install ubuntu on your windows 10 pc using the official windows store: https://www.microsoft.com/en-ca/p/ubuntu/9nblggh4msv6?activetab=pivot:overviewtab.
 Then you would have to install miniconda to set up the installation of velocyto.
 This is a blog outlining on how you could do that: https://varhowto.com/install-miniconda-ubuntu-20-04/.
 Once your conda environment is created, you can then run this code from the velocyto tutorial to start the installation of the dependencies:

 conda install numpy scipy cython numba matplotlib scikit-learn h5py click